liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Examples.rst

 Numerical method
 ----------------

-The spatial derivatives are computed using second-order centered differences, with the data distributed over :math:`N` points on a uniform spatial grid.
+We employ a *method of lines* approach, wherein we first semi-discretize in space to convert the system of 3 PDEs into a larger system of ODEs.
+To this end, the spatial derivatives are computed using second-order centered differences, with the data distributed over :math:`N` points on a uniform spatial grid.
+Resultingly, ARKode approaches the problem as one involving :math:`3N` coupled ODEs.

 The number of spatial points :math:`N`, the parameters :math:`a`, :math:`b`, :math:`d_u`, :math:`d_v`, :math:`d_w` and